narath/brigopedia/README.md

     #       $wgDefaultSkin = 'vector';
     #    }

+#### Additional Styling Notes:

+In addition to the standard vector and foreground skins we added supplimental styles to support responsive "panels" on the main wiki page.
+The wiki page https://github.com/narath/mediki/wiki/Additional-Styles---MediaWiki:Common.css shows the styles we used.
+These styles were added to /index.php/MediaWiki:Common.css page.

 ### Setup Calendaring with HTMLets extension

 We use Google Calendar for this through the mediawiki HTMLet extension.
 HTMLets allow you to inject pre-defined HTML widgets into your mediawiki content.